Zenlytic/zenlytic-docs/docs/4_data_modeling/92_dimension_group.md

 ### Examples

-This example shows two fields, the first of which is the table's primary key and the second of which is a dimension group for a date and the third of which is a duration dimension group.
+This example shows several fields, the first of which is the table's primary key and the second of which is a dimension group for a date and the third of which is a duration dimension group.
 In the Zenlytic interface, you'll reference the dates defines in the second field like `order_date`, `order_month`, etc. You'll reference the third field like `days_between_first_order_and_this_order`, `months_between_first_order_and_this_order`, etc.

 ```
 version: 1